1. Home

 In order to wrap things up, here’s everything you need to know about CTFU:

-• Avoid using it with people with whom you would never use profanity
+• Don’t use it with people you wouldn’t use profanity around.

 We hope that this article made it clear when you should or shouldn’t use CTFU in a conversation, and that it helped you better understand the language of today.